qianlima-lab/MODE-LSTM/README.md

 # MODE-LSTM
 The repository for EMNLP 2020 accepted paper "MODE-LSTM: A Parameter-efficient Recurrent Network with Multi-Scale for Sentence Classification"

-The soruce code will be released soon.
+The source code will be released soon.